 This course is designed to introduce the Linux operating system.
 The students will learn to install, configure, maintain, administer, and use programming features of the Linux operating system.
-Students will learn how to download and install source application from the Internet, run Windows emulation, and apply Linux in the enterprise network environment.
-This course uses a combination of reading, lecture, Internet-based research, and lab work to reinforce the course materials.
-Further, this course helps prepare students to take an industry accepted Linux+ certification exam.
-Prerequisite: Microsoft Windows Server
+Students will learn how to download and install source applications from the internet, run Windows emulation, and apply Linux in the enterprise network system.
+This course uses a combination of reading, lecture, internet-based research, and lab work to reinforce the course materials.
+Further, this course helps prepare students to take an industry accepted Linux + certification exam.